RESEARCH

 • Veronica is finishing her B.A. in International Relations at New York University, with a focus on Russia and the post-Soviet space.
 She currently works at the Council on Foreign Relations, where she conducts research on Russian history, foreign policy and regional dynamics.

-[6] “No One Left Behind?: Measuring American Public Opinion toward Military Collaborators”
+[6] “No One Left Behind?: Measuring American Public Opinion toward Foreign Military Collaborators”

 • Co-authored with Emmi Freeman (NYU), undergraduate co-author